initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 ![Image of companyId](images/companyid.png "Company ID")

+## Host creation

-## The next step in this demonstration is to create a basic guest to monitor the number of followers.
+The next step in this demonstration is to create a basic guest to monitor the number of followers.

 **Host**: Followers